opiy-org/asterisk-ari-php/README.md

 ## Deployment

-We added the Dockerfile in the `docker/asterisk/` directory where you can also find some example configuration files for your own Asterisk instance.
+We added a Dockerfile in the `docker/asterisk/` directory, where you can also find some example configuration files for your own Asterisk instance.

 Preferably use the provided Dockerfile in this library to compile your own Asterisk container.

     cd docker/asterisk
     docker build -t --build-arg asterisk_version=WHATEVER_VERSION_YOU_LIKE asterisk:latest .